 The first ASPEN president was Dr. Stanley Dudrick, one of the primary clinical researchers who defined and demonstrated the effectiveness of total parenteral nutrition.
 One of the most important leaders of the Society was Dr. Jonathan E. Rhoads, known as a surgical nutritionist, who provided the Society with research and programmatic guidance.
 He mentored many physicians and other healthcare professionals and served as a senior scientist in the development of parenteral nutrition.

-ASPEN today has more than 6,500 members and continues its proud tradition of championing the best evidence-based nutrition support for our patients.
+ASPEN today has 6,000 plus members and continues its proud tradition of championing the best evidence-based nutrition support for our patients.

 Chernoff R. An overview of tube feeding: from ancient times to the future.
 Nutr Clin Pract.
 21:408-410, 2006.